Citation, DOI, disclosures and article data

 At the time the article was last revised Leonardo Lustosa had no financial relationships to ineligible companies to disclose.View Leonardo Lustosa's current disclosures

-Rolando fracture is a three part or comminuted intra-articular fracture-dislocation of the base of thumb (proximal first metacarpal).
+Rolando fracture is a three-part or comminuted intra-articular fracture-dislocation of the base of the thumb (proximal first metacarpal).
 It can be thought of as a comminuted Bennett fracture.

 The mechanism is usually an axial blow to a partially flexed metacarpal, such as a fistfight.
-The fracture line is typically T or Y-shaped.
-The volar fragment remains attached to the carpometacarpal joint, while the main dorsal fragment subluxes or dislocates dorsally and radially due to the unopposed pull of abductor pollicis longus.
+The fracture line is typically T- or Y-shaped.
+The volar fragment remains attached to the carpometacarpal joint, while the main dorsal fragment subluxes/dislocates dorsally and radially due to the unopposed pull of the abductor pollicis longus muscle.

 Treatment and prognosis

 This is an unstable injury that requires surgical reduction and fixation.

 It is named after Silvio Rolando (Italian surgeon) who first described the fracture in a small case series of thumb metacarpal fractures in 1910.
 In his article, three of the twelve patients had a Rolando fracture 3.